 - rejection: turning a negative into a positive.

-Price: £220 (includes VAT, booking fee, lunch and refreshments)
+Price: £220 (inclusive of VAT, booking fees, lunch and refreshments)

 When & Where